 Belknap Township is a unit of local government that is located in Presque Isle County.
 It is a subdivision or rather a local division of Presque Isle County.
 Your Township Board’s regularly scheduled meetings are held on the fourth Monday of each month.
-The meetings are held at the Township Hall at 1720 W. 638 Hwy and start at 7:30 pm in summer months and 5:30 pm in winter months.
+The meetings are held at the Township Hall at 1720 W. 638 Hwy and start at 7:00 pm during the daylight saving months and 5:30 pm during the non daylight savings months.
 Residents are encouraged to attend.
 Belknap Township is a civil township of Presque Isle County in the U.S. state of Michigan.

 Belknap Township Statistics